rvoogd12/science-blog/public/content/naming-polyatomic-ions.md

 # Naming Conventions in Chemistry

 As you may know, there are different types of ions.
-Some of them are monoatomic, which means that they consist of only one atom.
+Some of them are monatomic, which means that they consist of only one atom.
 Remember, an ion is an atom that has a net electric charge.
 Other types of ions, however, are polyatomic, which means that they consist of two or more atoms.
 These polyatomic ions carry a net electric charge as a group, and this is the type of ion that we'll talk about in this video.

 Specifically, we'll talk about the naming rules for polyatomic ions, because there are certain conventions for this.
-If you're interested in learning more about the difference between monoatomic and polyatomic ions, or about naming rules for monoatomic ions specifically, we have separate articles about these topics.
+If you're interested in learning more about the [difference between monatomic and polyatomic ions](https://www.somethingcalledscience.com/post/monatomic-and-polyatomic-ions/), or about [naming rules for monatomic ions](https://www.somethingcalledscience.com/post/naming-monatomic-ions/) specifically, we have separate articles about these topics.
 For now, let's focus on the naming rules for polyatomic ions.

 ![](/images/004%20Naming%20Polyatomic%20Ions/Polyatomic%20ions%20naming%20rules%20for%20chemistry.jpg)